alexrf05/Vcard-Direct-Download-URL/README.md

-This is a small repository for hosting directo download links for a collection of encoded Vcards.
+This is a small repository for hosting direct-download links for a collection of encoded Vcards.
 It used for passing contact info between Samsung and Apple users.